lse-ds105/ds105a-project-chadgpt/docs/index.md

 2. Easter Egg Blondies
 - This post has a high Reddit upvote ratio, yet it has the lowest BBC Good Food rating.
-- Investigating this [post](https://www.bbcgoodfood.com/recipes/easter-egg-blondies) on BBC Good Food, we can tell from the comments that the recipe is flawed, both in its procedure and quantities of ingredients, and does not produce a tasty dish.
+- Investigating the corresponding [post](https://www.bbcgoodfood.com/recipes/easter-egg-blondies) on BBC Good Food, we can tell from the comments that the recipe is flawed, both in its procedure and quantities of ingredients, and does not produce a tasty dish.
 - This exposes an imperfection in our approach-- ingredients and cooking procedure have a huge impact on how well a post is received, despite the Reddit and BBC Good Food recipe titles being highly similar.